ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 There are a lot of improvements but Microservices also adds the complexity of running a distributed system.
 Small, two pizza (5-8 members), teams organized around business capabilities with responsibility of running their own services.
-We gain independent deployability because each team produces and consumes rest api's to communicate.
+We gain independent deployability because each team produces and consumes rest APIs to communicate.
 Team also have more freedom to chose the best tool for the job they are facing.
 Microservices brings the challenge of eventual consistency, in a monolith you could rollback a transaction at the database level if something went wrong.
 Now eventual consistency is not guaranteed, inconsistency happens all the time.
 Rolling back transactions across multiple services is not easy.